JackAgren/drone_cones_project/low level design/frontend-design.md

   * Request insertion of corresponding inventory item in inventory database.
   * Request insertion of menu item in menu item database.

-* Stock Status is *dervied* from whether or not quantity (from inventory database) is or is not 0.
+* Stock Status is *determined* by whether quantity (from inventory database) is or is not 0.

 ## UI Diagrams